 III.
 THE DESIGN OF BAPTISM.

 It is well to remember that there are several baptisms mentioned in the New Testament, because we are only concerned here with what Paul speaks of as "one baptism."
 We have already shown that the "one baptism" is an immersion in water, and not in the Holy Spirit.
 We may now add that, although John's baptism was in water, it was not the ''one baptism."
-The Apostle Paul, in Acts 19:1-7, explained that John's baptism was obsolete, and certain disciples who had known only of John's baptism were re-baptized.
-The one baptism now in force is the baptism commanded by Christ in His instructions to the Apostles, and might be distinguished as "Christian Baptism."
+The Delegate Paul, in Acts 19:1-7, explained that John's baptism was obsolete, and certain disciples who had known only of John's baptism were re-baptized.
+The one baptism now in force is the baptism commanded by Christ in His instructions to the Delegates, and might be distinguished as "Christian Baptism."

 We have, in Chapter XII, dwelt on the fact that none of these "conditions of salvation" required in those who are the recipients of the grace of God in Christ Jesus are arbitrary, and we have seen that faith is absolutely necessary to bring the Gospel into operation in the heart of man, which is one reason, among others, for its being required.
 "Repentance," or a change of will, is obviously required in the nature of the case; as to pardon and receive into His fellowship sinners who persist in sin would be to encourage sin and not to save from its power.
 Of confession with the mouth, which is also "unto salvation," it is obvious that a man's faith can only be known by him voicing it in clear words, and so confession is clearly involved in the primary condition -- Faith.